Linux utility & productivity tools

 The TLDR pages are a community effort to simplify the beloved man pages with practical examples.

-man to read user manual about certain commands.
-These manuals are also lengthy; they provide a lot of information we don’t need sometimes.
-Reading these manuals can also be difficult.
+man command to read user manual about certain commands.
+These manuals are also lengthy; they provide a lot of information we don’t need at the moment.
+Finding solution by reading manual can also be complicated or cumbersome.

 This is where